 - Sober living homes typically have established rules that ensure the safety and sobriety of its residents.

-- Sober living homes typically must abide by a particular code of ethics, enforced by the quality assurance that comes with a home’s membership in a sober living coalition or network.
+- A sober living program typically must abide by a particular code of ethics, enforced by the quality assurance that comes with a home’s membership in a sober living coalition or network.

 - Sober living homes are affordable.